Windermere Community Larder

 Turning Food Waste into Community Support

-A new community initiative is transforming how local households access good food while helping tackle the region’s growing food waste problem.
-The Windermere Community Larder launched in November by Windermere & District Foodbank is run by a group of dedicated volunteers.
+This community initiative is transforming how local households access good food while helping tackle the region’s growing food waste problem.
+Launched in November 2025 by Windermere & District Foodbank, it is run by a group of dedicated volunteers.

 The Larder offers a simple, sustainable idea: anyone in the community can come along, fill a bag with fresh fruit, vegetables and cupboard staples, and make a recommended £5 donation (though donations are not essential).
 It is open to everyone, regardless of age, employment status or income.